vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 Posts and responses can be deleted by discussion moderators, community TAs, and admins.
 Posts that include spam or abusive language may need to be deleted, rather than edited.

 #.
-Log in to the course with your discussion manager username.
+Log in to the course with your discussion administrator username.

 #.
 Click the **Delete** button below the post or response.